-The blue dotted lines refer to the distance from the plot of input and output variables from the line of best fit.
+The blue dotted lines refer to the distance of the plot of input and output variables from the line of best fit.
 The R-squared is derived from the distance of all the yellow dots from the line of best fit (the blue line).
 For example, the following diagram would illustrate an R-squared of 1:

 Problems with the R-squared

-R-squared comes with an inherent problem – additional input variables will either make the R-squared stay the same or increase (it is due to how the R-squared is calculated mathematically).
+R-squared comes with an inherent problem – additional input variables will make the R-squared stay the same or increase (this is due to how the R-squared is calculated mathematically).
 Therefore, even if the additional input variables show no relationship with the output variables, the R-squared will increase.
 An example that explains such an occurrence is provided below.